ArthurFDLR/pose-classification-kit/README.md

 ### Pose classifier models

 Classification models available in the application are stored in [`.\Models`](https://github.com/ArthurFDLR/OpenHand-App/tree/master/Models).
-Each model sub-folder contain two HDF5 files containing model's architecture and weights values.
-While both model share the same architecture, they are respectively trained to analyse right or left hands.
-In addition a text file `class.txt` provides labels associated to the one-hot encoded output.
+Each model sub-folder contains two HDF5 files containing the model's architecture and weights values.
+While both models usually share the same architecture, they are trained to analyze the right or the left hand.
+Besides, a text file `class.txt` provides labels associated with the classifiers' one-hot encoded output.

 ```
 .\AppHandClassifier\Models